ickshonpe/bevy_sprite_grid/README.md

 No proper documentation, but there are quite a lot of examples in the /examples dir.

 Performance should be fine, and more than enough for most practical purposes.
-It's not optimised at all except for culling of off screen sprites.
-Grids with even tens of millions of sprites are fine, as long as most of them are out of view.
+It's not optimised at all though, except for culling of off screen sprites.
+It shouldn't matter how many sprites a SpriteGrid has (even tens of millions of sprites), as long as most of them are out of view.

+The math is a bit of a mess and probably includes a few unnecessary operations.
+The SpriteGrid API is a work in progress as well.

 If you are doing a tile based 2D game you almost certainly want to use [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) instead, which is well supported, has great performance, and lots of features.